carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

 !!! info
     If the variable is reset to true every time the game is started, what happens when I restore a saved game?
     Saving your game is not part of this introductory guide, but don't worry!
-Popochiu automatically saves the values of all custom properties and restores them back for you when you load a saved game.
+Popochiu automatically saves the values of all custom properties and restores them for you when you load a saved game.

 Run the game and test it.
 Done, we have a prop in the scene!
 It's now time to learn how to use the character's inventory.